 There are so many different apps for cell phones and iPads now that teaching your children how to create and edit videos is a learning experience.
 If they are too young to create their own videos, you can use filters and do them together.

 Hoverboards, aka self-balancing scooters, are dangerous toys but can be exciting if used properly.
 After researching through the different types and seeing some weren’t compliant with important safety standards, here are the 10 best.
+Don’t forget to check out the best Hoverboard for kids Reviews.
 This is why it’s essential that we always remember to stay safe and do things that will help make our outdoor play safe for kids.
 This is also why I shared this infographic.
 If you’re thinking of getting a hoverboard for your kids, make sure to follow safety standards and consult with www.cpsc.gov to check for recalls.

 How to pay for it all